RupeshKumar4511/Angular/my-app/README.md

  CSS Styles -> Defines styles (.css)

 ```
-# Selecotrs in Components :
+# Selectors in Components :
 The selector in an Angular component is used to define a custom HTML tag that represents the component in an Angular template.
 It allows you to use the component within other components.
 <br>
 Element selectors (app-header) are the most common.